SpIDer Gate

 Violence—websites that encourage violence or contain materials about various fatal accidents, and so on.

-Weapons—websites that describe weapons and explosives or provide information on their manufacturing.
+Weapons—websites dedicated to weapons and explosives or providing information on their manufacturing, and so on.

 Gambling—websites that provide access to online games of chance, casinos, auctions, including sites for placing bets, and so on.